PeterCamilleri/counted_cache/README.md

-# MakeGem
+# CountedCache

-The counted_cache class.
+The counted_cache gem.
 A cache for use in cases where data is mostly only read and where the cost of rebuilding that data is high, and yet, the size of the data is too large to keep all of it in RAM all of the time.